ogbotemi-2000/rmrf-css/README.md

 The browser-based version is direct and progressive with short texts when necessary to guide its usage.
 ___

-This section comprises guides for using the package programatically
+The section below comprises guides for using the package programatically

 ## As a module